‘PEOPLE will die if nothing is done soon’.

-But with a 10 foot branch already menacingly hanging by a thread, residents said it is only a matter of time before someone gets hurt – or worse.
+But, with a 10ft branch already menacingly hanging by a thread, residents said it was only a matter of time before someone gets hurt – or worse.

 ‘If the trees fall forward they might still hit our houses because they are so big.
 At the least they will fall into the back gardens and destroy people’s conservatories.

 ‘Buckingham Court say it belongs to Hampshire Highways and vice versa.
 I have historical documents showing it belongs to Buckingham Court, though.
 It’s annoying everyone keeps passing the buck.’

 Worryingly, cracks along the garage floor can be seen where tree routes are pushing through.
 Wonky garage roofs where the ground has become uneven can also be seen.

 Another resident, Kevin Turner, said: ‘There are some big cracks that have started appearing.
 We just want this to be sorted out before people are hurt.
 We do not want compensation.

 ‘Buckingham Court put up a fence that went around the trees so it looks like they are not on their land.
 The fence runs straight all the way until it gets to the trees and then goes around them.

 ‘Hampshire Highways were going to come over and cut down the trees and then invoice Buckingham Court but they have now put things on hold and will not respond to our messages.’